A H2020 PROJECT

-The first MAKING-CITY newsletter is now online!
+The second MAKING-CITY newsletter is now online!
 Learn about the Positive Energy District (PED) concept and urban energy efficiency by clicking here.

 The MAKING-CITY consortium brings together expertise from 34 partners: 9 city councils, 5 universities, 4 research centres, 4 clusters and foundations, 4 rental housing administrators, 4 SMEs, 3 energy companies, and one construction firm.